Light Up The Night for Road Safety

 Before heading out on the road, we heard harrowing stories of “close calls” from cyclists and had a discussion around what all road users can do to be more safe.
 Well-known cyclists and fitness advocates Justine Keyserlingk, Laura Sanhueza-Miller, Soren Meeuwisse and Zehra Allibhai joined us at the event and shared their own personal experiences.

-Some of the cycling tips shared are below:
+Several of the cycling tips shared are listed below:

 - Adhere lights on your bike or on a helmet to increase visibility